 Move 5: Body-Weight Lunge

-This exercises stretches the hip flexors and addresses single-leg strength, which helps ensure that one side isn't stronger than the other.
+This exercise addresses single-leg strength, which helps ensure that one side isn't stronger than the other.

 - Start standing.

-- Step out a few feet with the lead foot flat.
+- Step forward a few feet with the lead foot flat.

 - Bend both knees to 90-degree angles.